Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Best for: Narrow spaces, apartments, smaller homes

 Two parallel runs of cabinets and counters with a walkway between them.
 Galley kitchens are extremely efficient for cooking because everything is within arm's reach.
 The recommended aisle width is 42-48 inches for a single cook, 48-60 inches if two people cook together.
-The main limitation is that galley layouts do not accommodate seating or socializing within the kitchen.
+The main limitation is that galley layouts do not accommodate seating or socializing within the kitchen, and they can feel tight if the walkway is too narrow or if multiple people are using the space at the same time.

 L-Shaped Kitchen